JatinChaudhary0319/Zero-Day-Detection/README.md

 <h1 align="center">Zero Day Detection</h1>

 ## About Project:
-A react based frontend application providing routing using react router dom and a dashboard interface upon successful login.
+A react based frontend application providing routing using react router dom and a dashboard interface upon successful login. <br />
-Integrated react toast messages for better user interaction.
+Integrated react toast messages for better user interaction. <br />
 Used MUI components are being used for responsive behavious.

 ## Installation